Unknown6656/AutoIt-Interpreter/readme.md

 # **THIS PROJECT IS FAR FROM FINISHED !!**

-The following image describes more or less the current state :wink:
+_The following image describes more or less the current state..._

 ![Exception Screenshot](wtf.png)